-In the late 1970's there were 100,000 lions roaming Africa, but today there are only 20,000 left in the wild as a result of trophy hunting and habitat destruction (https://www.wwf.org.uk/learn/wildlife/african-lions).
-To honour all that these incredible animals are for World Lion Day today, I sketched this and my daughter coloured it in with pencils and oil pastels - that was the messy, but really fun part - whilst learning about their conservation.
+In the late 1970s 100,000 lions were roaming Africa, but today there are only 20,000 left in the wild as a result of trophy hunting and habitat destruction (https://www.wwf.org.uk/learn/wildlife/african-lions).
+To honour all that these incredible animals are for World Lion Day today, I sketched this, and my daughter coloured it in with pencils and oil pastels - that was the messy, but entertaining part - whilst learning about their conservation.

-This picture was inspired by a stunning photo taken by David Yarrow https://davidyarrow.photography/collections/lion-king/ and if interested in finding out more about lion conservation, you might like to visit https://lionaid.org/
+This picture was inspired by a stunning photo taken by David Yarrow https://davidyarrow.photography/collections/lion-king/.
+If interested in owning this picture as an art print, please visit my store https://www.doodleswithmydaughter.co.uk/shop